How Long Does A Prescription Last

 Understanding Your Prescription Label

 The prescription label contains vital information about your medication, including the drug's name, dosage, frequency, and route of administration.
 It also includes the expiration date, refill information, and any special instructions from the prescriber.
-Always read the label carefully before taking your medication, and if you have any questions, don't hesitate to ask your pharmacist.
+This leads to always read the label carefully before taking your medication, and if you have any questions, don't hesitate to ask your pharmacist.
 Understanding the information on the label will help you use your medication safely and effectively.

 Storing Medications Properly